Ordisoftware/Hebrew-Calendar/README.md

 But even with these lags, Pesach, according to the software, is still the first new moon following the spring equinox, and if it lags it falls at worst as the traditional calendar's Pesach Sheni, or vice versa.

-The software does not yet offer an option to generate a calendar conforming to Halakhah and Sod Ha'ibour (Knowledge of the cycle of stars, or Mystery of the light of moving stars).
+The software does not yet offer an option to generate a calendar conforming to the Halakhah of Sod Ha'ibour (science of moving stars).

 #### What are the times of celebration?